CIntellifusion/awesome-diffusion/README.md

 ### Conditional generation

 this part include text2image, few-shot , one-short and other researches about conditional generation.
+Generating images and videos under certain type of instructions has a prosperous future in commercial and daily uses.
+At the same time , this can be very difficult to satisfy people’s expectations.

 | Time     | Title                                                        | Venue | Code                                                         |
 | -------- | ------------------------------------------------------------ | ----- | ------------------------------------------------------------ |